qwell/disorder-in-the-court/README-TylerTechnologies.md

 ## Description

-Insufficient permission check vulnerabilities in eight public court record platforms used in five states allowed attackers to view sealed, confidential, unredacted, and/or otherwise restricted case documents.
+Insufficient permission check vulnerabilities in multiple public court record platforms allowed attackers to view sealed, confidential, unredacted, and/or otherwise restricted case documents.
 Affected documents include witness lists and testimony, mental health evaluations, child custody agreements, detailed allegations of abuse, corporate trade secrets, jury forms, and much more.

 ## Details

 Each of the eight platforms are developed by separate entities.

-The second platform, used in Georgia, is [Tyler Technologies](https://www.tylertech.com/)' Court Case Management Plus; in February, 2022 a different Tyler Technologies court records platform had a similar vulnerability that allowed the website [judyrecords.com](judyrecords.com) to accidentally scrape sensitive data.
+- **[Tyler Technologies](https://www.tylertech.com/)' Court Case Management Plus** is used in Georgia.
+In February, 2022 a different Tyler Technologies court records platform had a similar vulnerability that allowed the website [judyrecords.com](judyrecords.com) to accidentally scrape sensitive data.

 While all of the platforms allowed unintended public access to restricted documents, the severity varied due to the levels of restrictions that could be bypassed and the discoverability of document IDs.
 The methods used to exploit each of the vulnerabilities also varied, but could all be performed by an unauthenticated attacker using only a browser's developer tools.